Different types of companies in India

 • Confines the privilege of the shareholders to exchange their shares.

-• Has at least 2 and is the most extreme of 50 individuals.
+• Has at least two and is the most extreme of 50 individuals.

-• Does not welcome open to subscribe to its offer capital
+• Does not welcome open to subscribing to its offer of capital

 • Must have a base paid-up capital of Rs.
-1 lakh or a higher sum which may be endorsed every now and then.
+1 lakh or a higher sum, which may be endorsed from time to time.

 • It permits the shareholders to exchange their shares.

-• Has at least 7 individuals, and for most extremes, there is no restriction.
+• Has at least seven individuals, and for most extremes, there is no restriction.

 • It welcomes the overall population to subscribe to its shares.

-• Must have a base paid-up capital of Rs 5 lakh or such a higher sum as may be recommended every once in a while.
+• Must have a base paid-up capital of Rs 5 lakh or such a higher sum as may be recommended from time to time.

 3. Unlimited Company

-An unlimited Company is a type of business association under which the risk of every one of its individuals is unlimited.
+An unlimited Company is a type of business association under which the risk of every individual is unlimited.
 The individual resources of the individuals can be utilized to settle their obligations.
-It can whenever re-register as a constrained organization under segment 32 of the Companies Act.
+An unlimited company can re-register as a constrained organization under section 32 of the Companies Act.

 4. Sole Proprietorship

-Sole proprietorship is a type of business substance where a solitary individual handles the whole business association.
-He is the sole beneficiary of all benefits and conveyor of all losses.
+A sole proprietorship is a type of business structure in which a single individual handles the entire business.
+He is the sole beneficiary of all benefits and the conveyor of all losses.
 There is no different law that administers sole proprietorship.

 5. Joint Hindu Family

-Joint Hindu Family is a type of business association wherein the individuals from a family can just own and deal with the business.
-It is administered by Hindu Law.
+A joint Hindu Family is a type of business association wherein the individuals from a family can only own and operate the business.
+Hindu Law administers it.

 6. Partnership

-Co-operatives are a type of intentional association, wherein individuals cooperate for the advancement of the hobbies of their individuals.
+Cooperatives are a type of intentional association wherein individuals cooperate to advance the interests of their members.
 There is no limitation to the passage or way out of any part.
-It is represented by Cooperative Societies Act 1912.
+It is represented by the Cooperative Societies Act 1912.

 8. Limited Liability Partnership

-Under LLP (Limited Liability Partnership) the risk of no less than one part is boundless though the rest of the various individuals have restricted obligations, constrained to the degree of their commitment to the LLP.
-Not at all like general associations this sort of organization does not get ended with the demise or indebtedness of the constrained accomplices.
+Under LLP (Limited Liability Partnership), the risk of no less than one part is unlimited.
+However, the rest of the individuals have restricted obligations, limited to the extent of their commitment to the LLP.
+Unlike GenUnlikens, this type of organization does not end with the demise or insolvency of the limited partners.
 It is represented by the Limited Liability Partnership Act of 2008.

 9. Non-Government Organization

-NGOs take up and execute projects to promote the welfare of the community they work with.
-They work to address various concerns and issues prevailing within society.
-NGOs are not-for-profit bodies which means they do not have any commercial interest.
+NGOs undertake and execute projects to promote the welfare of the community they work with.
+They address various concerns and issues prevailing within society.
+NGOs are not-for-profit bodies, which means they do not have any commercial interest.

 10. One Person Company